 All electrical connections are shown in the schematic below:

-Because of high voltages, the coilgun has to have an insulating cabinet.
-Mine, made of polyurethane, is not safe, but provides proper access to all essential parts of the device.
+Because of the high voltages in the system, the coilgun must have a cabinet made of insulating material.
+Mine, made of Novotext, is not safe but provides proper access to all essential parts of the device.
+Don’t copy this; use a fully enclosed box.

-The photos below show my version of the coilgun — the electromagnetic gun.
-Sorry for bad quality, they were taken many years ago.
+The photos below show my version of the coilgun.
+Sorry for the bad quality; they were taken in 2005.

 Calculations

-Below there are simple equations which can help you get some information about your coilgun.
+Below are the basic equations that may help you gather some information about your coilgun.

 Where: